Bugok CCGT Power Plant

 The plant was designed with future expansion in mind.
 The cooling system was large enough to accommodate the second unit, as was the fuel oil system.
 The plant also has an HRSG spool between the HP evaporator and the IP superheater for future installation of selective catalytic reduction (SCR) emission control equipment.

-Siemens' hybrid burner ring combustion chambers give the plant very low nitrogen oxide emissions as well as low carbon monoxide emissions.
+Siemens’ hybrid burner ring combustion chambers give the plant very low nitrogen oxide emissions, as well as low carbon monoxide emissions.
 They work through 24 burners spread evenly around the burner ring.
 This reduces the time the hot gas is there, even at higher temperatures.
-The low NOx emissions apply with fuel oil as well as gas.
+The low NOx emissions apply with fuel oil and gas.
 For ease of maintenance, the burner combustor has two manholes so that personnel can inspect all burners, the entire flame region and the first-stage turbine blades.

 The first of the eight gas turbines of Bugok I was commissioned in 1997.
 The exhaust gas is fed into a heat recovery steam generator and the steam from this is used to power a KN-type steam turbine.
 The steam turbine has one HP/IP cylinder with an opposed steam flow and a single two-flow low-pressure cylinder.